Our Response to Coronavirus

 - Emergency food boxes.
-Tens of thousands of emergency food boxes have allowed people to get the food they need via low-exposure curbside pickup.
+Hundreds of thousands of emergency food boxes have allowed people to get the food they need via low-exposure curbside pickup.

 - Meals from Minnesota Central Kitchen (MCK).
 Local caterers and restaurateurs collaborate with us to distribute thousands of meals per day at more than 50 sites run by meal program partners.
-More MCK sites have served over 1.7M meals since launching in March 2020.
+MCK sites have served over 1.7M meals since launching in March 2020.
 Learn more about MCK.

 - Access to SNAP (Food Stamps).
 Calls to our SNAP hotline more than doubled when the outbreak began and SNAP referrals remain almost 50% higher when compared to pre-COVID numbers.
 Learn more about our SNAP outreach work.

 - Extra measures to keep our teams and our food safe.
-We have stepped up our already rigorous cleaning routines.
+We stepped up our already rigorous cleaning routines.